 Why are management skills so important?
 Even if you have no ambitions to become a manager, you’d benefit from understanding this personal skill set and using it in your everyday life.
 The thing is, management skills speak to your competence in several different ways, from improving team efficiency to resolving conflicts and making strategic decisions.

-They’re also relevant in a range of industries, including health care, information technology and retail.
-You could argue every job includes at least one management skill.
+They’re also relevant in a range of industries, including healthcare, information technology, retail, and many, many more.
+In fact, every job likely benefits from at least one management skill.

-Next, we’ll go through many, many more examples that fit the bill.
+Next, we’ll go through many more examples that fit the bill.

 Management encompasses a broad range of skill sets.
 It may be useful to break down these skills into distinct categories to give you a better idea of what counts as a management skill.

-We’ll show you the top 10 types of management skills, and include a handful of examples of each one.
-Onward and upward!
+Below, you’ll find the top 10 types of management skills along with a handful of examples of each one.

 Project management